Must-Explore Trails in Canada's Sunniest City

 Riverside: Connected to Police Point West Trail, become encompassed in trees, leaves, and feel the warmth of the shaded sunlight while you explore this tunnel of nature.
 In the open peeks, you’ll have a shiny view of City Hall, and if you look up at Finlay Bridge, you’ll be enlightened to know the truss bridge was built in 1908.

-Local Tip: Rent a bike from Gravity Sports or Let’s Go Adventures to explore these trails!
+Local Tip: Rent a bike from Gravity Sports to explore these trails!

 Explore Medicine Hat's Heritage Trail Map.